Leadwerks/Documentation/2dspace.md

 ## One-dimensional Space

-I picture numbers in a line, with negative numbers to the left, zero in the middle, and positive numbers to the right.
+I picture numbers in a row, with negative numbers to the left, zero in the middle, and positive numbers to the right.
+This is called a _number line_:

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/numberline.png?raw=true)